General Educational Development (GED) High School Equivalency Test

 • Prepare for the test: Study materials are available for purchase through GED.com.
 Some colleges may offer GED testing courses.

-• Take the test: By going to: https://ged.com.
+• Take the test: By going to https://ged.com.

-• Cost: The cost of each test is approximately $30.00 and there are four tests for a total of $120.00.
+• Cost: The cost of each test is approximately $30 and there are four tests for a total of $120.
+Tests can be paid for online with a credit card.

 Remember to have the following available: